-Ms. Hodgson was called to the bar in 2014 after clerking at the BC Court of Appeal for Justices Ryan, Hinkson and Goepel.
-During her undergraduate degree, she was president of the Undergraduate Physics Society, English editor of the Canadian Undergraduate Physics Journal and presented her research at an international conference in Stockholm.
-While attending UBC Law, she participated in the Law Students Legal Advice Program, the UBC Law Review as an associate editor, the Legal Education Outreach program, and the Peer Tutor program.
-She also earned a scholarship for her top mark in constitutional law.
+Ms. Hodgson was called to the bar in 2014 after clerking at the British Columbia Court of Appeal.
+During her undergraduate degree in physics, she was president of the Undergraduate Physics Society, English editor of the Canadian Undergraduate Physics Journal and published research in the field of medical magnetic resonance imaging.

 J.D., University of British Columbia, 2013